 Whether you buy your TV listening device at a retail store or online, know the return policy before buying it.
-It is also important to know what the warranty is too in case of a problem.
-Can you return the device during the warranty period or will it need to be sent in for service?
+It is also important to know the warranty in case of a problem.
+Can you return the device during the warranty period, or will it need to be sent in for service?

 There are a few tweaks you can try first before buying any new gadgets.
 These are especially helpful for those in the early stages of hearing loss.

 - Closed Captioning.
 Turn on the closed caption capabilities of your television.
 Almost every TV out there has this capability built-in.
 You can find it in the TV settings menu.
-Sometimes, this is enough to supplement the dialog if you are missing a few words here and there.
+Sometimes, this is enough to supplement the dialog if you miss a few words.

 - Adjust EQ Settings.
 Some TV’s have equalizer settings that allow you to tweak the levels of the TV sound.
 To improve the quality of dialog, turn down the bass level and turn up the mid and treble levels.
-You’ll probably have to play with these settings to find the best levels for you.
+You’ll probably have to play with these settings to find the best levels.

 - Put Your TV in a Corner.
 Move the TV to the corner of the room.
-This will allow the TV to use the walls as amplifiers which will bounce back the sound towards the watcher.
-It’s a similar effect to putting your hand behind your cell phone speakers to boost the sound.
+This will allow the TV to use the walls as amplifiers to bounce the sound toward the watcher.
+It’s similar to putting your hand behind your cell phone speakers to boost the sound.
 This is especially helpful when the speakers are on the backside of the TV.